Shoporama Tracking Engine: Server-side tracking for all major platforms

 How much does it actually cost?

-How much data ends up at 1260 A/S?
+How much data ends up with 1260 A/S?

 Can I send data to my own Google Tag Manager?

-Yes, you can.
-The tracking engine exposes a standard data layer (Google Analytics 4 syntax) that you can use with your own GTM container in parallel with the module.
-This allows you to add tags for smaller platforms that are not directly integrated, for example.
-See the broader article Tracking in Shoporama for guidance on GTM setup.
+Yes.
+The tracking engine exposes a standard data layer (Google Analytics 4 syntax) that you can use with your own GTM container alongside the module.
+This allows you, for example, to add tags yourself to smaller platforms that aren’t directly integrated.
+See the more comprehensive article “Tracking in Shoporama” for guidance on GTM setup.

-For page views, category views, product views, checkout launches and purchases, everything is sent automatically.
-However, if your theme adds items to the cart or searches without reloading the page, your developer will need to send add_to_cart and search events manually via dataLayer.
-This is a small coding task and your developer can refer to the article Implement tracking in a Shoporama theme.
+For page views, category views, product views, checkout start, and purchases, everything is sent automatically.
+However, if your theme adds items to the cart or performs searches without reloading the page, your developer must send the `add_to_cart` and `search` events manually via the dataLayer.
+It’s a small coding task, and your developer can use the article “Implement Tracking in a Shoporama Theme” as a starting point.

 What happens to tracking if the customer rejects cookies?